mkravchik/poisoning-ics-ad/README.md

 * single_sequence {False|True} - Model the entire signal at ones or as short overlapping sequences.
 * threshold - The attack detection threshold.
 * total_len - Don't set, is overwritten by the code.
-* train_points - The number of training batches for the synthetic data; for the SWaT attacks, controls how long is the singla used for the model's training (measured in the signal's period).
+* train_points - The number of training batches for the synthetic data; for the SWaT attacks, controls how long is the signal used for the model's training (measured in the signal's period).
 * window - The attack detection window.